flowtsohg/mdx-m3-viewer/README.md

 ```

 In other words, you give it either a source, or an array of sources, and the path solver.
-If a single source is given, a single resource (a model, texture, or file object) will be returned.
+If a single source is given, a single resource will be returned.
 If an array is given, an array will be returned, with the same ordering.
+A resource in this context means a model, a texture, or a generic file (any handler that is not a model or texture handler, such as SLK).

 The source here can be anything - a string, an object, a typed array, whatever - it highly depends on your code, and on the path solver.
 Generally speaking though, the source will probably be a string containing an url.

 The path solver is a function with this signature: `function(src) => [finalSrc, srcExtension, isServerFetch]`, where:
 * `src` is the source (or iteratively an array of sources) you gave the load call.
-It returns an array with three indices.
 * `finalSrc` is the actual source to load from.
-If this is a server fetch, then this is a path string to fetch from.
+If this is a server fetch, then this is the url to fetch from.
-If it's an in-memory load, it depends on what each handler needs.
+If it's an in-memory load, it depends on what each handler requires.
 * `srcExtension` is the extension of the resource you are loading, which selects the handler to use.
 The extension is given in a ".ext" format.
 That is, a string that contains a dot, followed by the extension.
-Generally speaking, this will usually be the extension of a path string.
+Generally speaking, this will usually be the extension of an url.
 * `isServerFetch` is a boolean, and will determine if this is an in-memory load, or a server fetch.
 This will usually be true.

 So let's use an example.